mattermost/docs/source/administration/migration-announcement-email-template.rst

 To notify your end users of your migration to Mattermost, we created a sample email template that you can use.

-Remember to replace all the items below in bold with your information.
+Remember to replace all the items in bold with your information.

 Email Template